Story Name: A Break in the Pattern

 The green-eyed woman smiled brightly as her husband ran a hand softly over the boys head.
 "Welcome to the family, Harry."
 His new mother, Lily Potter said proudly as she looked down upon the baby in her arms.
 "Welcome to the world."

 The boy, Harry, looked at his new parents before falling asleep.
-Not knowing that they were not truly his, not knowing that his life was being grieved just a short ways away, not knowing that he had a brother.
+Not knowing that they were not wholly and truly his, not knowing that his life was being grieved just a short ways away, not knowing that he had a brother.
 He was just a baby, but his life had already been changed dramatically, and he didn't even know it.

 July 30 1980